SAhmadUmass/zendeskclone4/debugging.md

 --------------------------------------------------------------------------------

 --------------------------------------------------------------------------------
-9. Validate or Clean Up Hardcoded “role: customer”
+9. Validate or Clean Up Hardcoded "role: customer"
 --------------------------------------------------------------------------------
 • Objective: If your project has multiple roles, make the assignment flexible.
-• Location: app/login/page.tsx, where you insert { role: "customer" } into the “profiles” table.
+• Location: app/login/page.tsx, where you insert { role: "customer" } into the "profiles" table.

 Steps:
-1. Decide if “customer” is the only role you need or if you might have “admin,” “support,” etc.
+1. Decide if "customer" is the only role you need or if you might have "admin," "support," etc.
-2. If multiple roles are needed, either choose roles programmatically or let the user pick from a drop-down if that’s your plan.
+2. If multiple roles are needed, either choose roles programmatically or let the user pick from a drop-down if that's your plan.

 --------------------------------------------------------------------------------
 10. Final Cleanup and Refactoring